Edge Delta Ingestion Preferences

-The Edge Delta agent sends some agent data by default to the Edge Delta backend.
-These data types are different from the data collected by inputs.
+The Edge Delta agent sends certain data to the Edge Delta back end in addition to the data configured with inputs.

 Setting Agent Data Ingestion Preferences: